One dead, one rescued after missing Tucsonans located on steep ledge in Death Valley

-TUCSON (KVOA) - One of the missing Tucsonans found trapped on a steep ledge in Death Valley Thursday has died, according to new released shared Friday afternoon.
+TUCSON (KVOA) - One of the missing Tucsonans found trapped on a steep ledge in Death Valley Thursday has died, according to a news release shared Friday afternoon.

 On Thursday, Inyo County Sheriff's Office located 32-year-old Alexander Lofgren and 27-year-old Emily Henkel in a very remote area of Death Valley National Park on a very steep ledge through aerial reconnaissance after they reportedly did not return home from a camping trip in the national park.
 The two were expected to return to Tucson on Sunday.

-Despite located the two Thursday evening, Inyo County Search and Rescue crews were only able to make contact with the missing campers at around 11:40 a.m. due to the extreme location.
+Despite the two being located Thursday evening, Inyo County Search and Rescue crews were only able to make contact with the missing campers at around 11:40 a.m. due to the extreme location.

 According to ICSO, Henkel was the only campers found alive when the crews arrived.
 She was immediately flown out of the area for medical treatment.